Interview with Dr Aiman Al-Sakkaf, Health and Nutrition Supervisor di INTERSOS in Yemen.

 The situation in Yemen, after the conflict broke out in 2015, is particularly critical.
 What are the medical projects that you are currently following with INTERSOS?

-I am now following the project of Provision of Integrated Health and Nutrition services to IDPs (Internally Displaced Persons) and conflict affected communities in Aden governorate, implemented by INTERSOS mobile clinic teams and funded by DG ECHO.
+I am now following the project of Provision of Integrated Health and Nutrition services to IDPs (Internally Displaced Persons) and conflict affected communities in Aden governorate, implemented by INTERSOS mobile clinic teams and funded by EU Humanitarian Aid.
 The main objective of the project is to contribute to the reduction of maternal and child morbidity and mortality among IDPs, returnees and conflict affected communities, through the provision of free life-saving integrated primary health care services by running mobile clinic teams and by granting support to referral health facilities (including emergency services) and through the activation of a network of community health volunteers assuring outreach health services.
 Through this project at total 115.250 IDPs, returnees and host communities in Aden governorate will have access to integrated package of Health and Nutrition services.

 What are the main needs of the population that you assist with your projects?